The Birth of Ludowici Roof Tile

 Celadon Terra Cotta purchases Imperial Brick Plant in New Lexington, Ohio

 After the acquisition, the plant is converted into the largest clay roof tile plant in the United States.

 Celadon Terra Cotta opens second manufacturing facility in Johnstown, Georgia.

 Johnstown is later renamed Ludowici, Georgia

 Ludowici-Celadon is formed

 Ludowici-Celadon is formed when Ludowici Roof Tile acquires Celadon Roofing Tile Co. and Western Roofing Tile Co. in Coffeyville, Kansas.

 New York and Chicago Plants Destroyed By Fire

-Because of the processes required in firing clay tile, fire was an ever present danger to the manufacturing facilities.
-Both the Alfred, New York and the Chicago, Illinois plants are destroyed by fire.
+Because of the processes required in firing clay tile, fire is an ever present danger to the manufacturing facilities.
+Both the Alfred, New York and the Chicago, Illinois plants were destroyed by fire.

 Ludowici, Georgia plant closes and moves all operations to the Ohio facility.